OWASP/www-chapter-boston/index.md

 Welcome
 -------
 Welcome to the Boston chapter homepage.
-See below for a [full list of all chapter board members](leadership.md).
+See below for a [full list of all Boston board members](leadership.md).

 <hr/>